 - What do you notice about the 'germs'?
-(ANSWER: they transfer from the students' hands to what they touch) - Did the students with the 'germs' touch anything that you had also touched today? - What do you think would happen if you were to touch something after the person with the 'germs' touched it?
+(ANSWER: they transfer from the students' hands to what they touch) - lacktriangle Did the students with the 'germs' touch anything that you had also touched today? - What do you think would happen if you were to touch something after the person with the 'germs' touched it?
 (ANSWER: The germs would have transferred to your hands) - Ask another student to go and touch something with the chalk/glitter on it to show that this does happen

-- $\diamond$ One of the ways germs spread is through touch: - O When you touch something without washing your hands first, you leave germs behind - O If someone else touches the same thing after you, they could pick up your germs - 0 That person will then leave germs on the things they touch
+- One of the ways germs spread is through touch: - O When you touch something without washing your hands first, you leave germs behind - O If someone else touches the same thing after you, they could pick up your germs - O That person will then leave germs on the things they touch - Serms don't only spread through touch: - O Germs can spread through the air, by eating food with germs in it and by drinking dirty water - O When you cough, sneeze or even breathe, germs escape into the air, which other people can then breathe in